 PORTRAIT DE L'ARTISTE (EN HOMME VEILLISSANT) was performed at the 10th ISBA performance festival in Besançon in 2019.
 It was a bit of a shock to find out I've forgotten a cable so I had to do a re-enactment at SIGN project space in Groningen.
 In the end it resulted in a nice work of documentation.

-PLACE DE LA RÉPUBLIQUE In the Wildbeaming project of Sign, Groningen, Netherlands (October 2006)I tried to put up a virtual reality by projecting footage of the Place de la Republique I filmed in Saint-Etienne, France on a smoke screen on the Grote Markt in Groningen.
-There was an on-going debate on making the Grote Markt more friendly for the people of Groningen.
-The Place de la Republique which happens to be in the same North-South direction and also in front of the city hall could have been an example.
-To show a virtual impression of both sound and image of what might be I used smoke 'bombs' I made myself.
-The action itself was illegal but the police didn't intervene.
+PLACE DE LA RÉPUBLIQUE In the Wildbeaming project of Sign, Groningen, Netherlands (October 2006)I tried to put up a virtual reality byprojecting footage of the Place de la Republique in Saint-Etienne, France on a smoke screen on the Grote Markt in Groningen.
+The smoke 'bombs' I made myself and the action itself was illegal but the police didn't intervene.
 Next time I have to produce more smoke.

 In the same wildbeaming project I did the piece IT NEVER RAINS ON GOOGLE EARTH.
 Wardriving (invading not-secured networks) I zoomed in on the spot where I was on Google Earth, downloading Google Earth from the available network.
 This was combined with the projection of randomised (Resolume software) texts being (from top to bottom) Movement is a virtual irreality, It never rains on Google Earth, Please make some noise and The world is flat.